teambit/docs/docs/workspace/workspace-status.md

 ---
-id: component-status
+id: workspace-status
-title: Component Status
+title: Workspace Status
 ---

 Bit displays the state of the tracked components in your project's workspace.